 Currently, you can charge £19.00 per hour of your time reasonably spent on your case.
 This is time spent on case preparation including any work which a solicitor might charge for.
 See Practice Direction 46.5 – Costs special cases.

 If your financial loss is greater than that, for example, because if you were not involved in the case you would have been at work earning more than £19.00 per hour, the court may allow you to charge more for some of your time.

 You will need to provide evidence of what paid work you were able to do, how much you earned and how much less that was than normal.
 If you lost out financially because you received job offers that you had to refuse because of the case, again you will need to provide evidence of this and what you would have been paid if you want the court to consider allowing you to charge more than £19.00 per hour for the hours spent on the case when you would have been at work.

 There is an overall limit on what the court will allow you to charge for your time.
 This is two thirds of what a solicitor could reasonably charge for doing the same work.
 See Practice Direction 46.5(2).

 What can I claim for?

-You can claim for time spent on case preparation, for example face to face meetings or telephone calls with the other party or their legal representative, drafting documents, reading documents, researching the law online or in a library and attending court hearings.
+You can claim for time spent on case preparation (for example face to face meetings or telephone calls with the other side or their legal representative), drafting documents, gathering and providing documents to the other side (known as ‘disclosure’), reading documents, researching the law, and attending court hearings.

 When deciding whether to allow you to claim for an expense the court will take into account whether: